thegworld/gtx-browser/docs/process_model_and_site_isolation.md

     Cross-Origin-Opener-Policy header, browser-initiated cross-site
     navigations, and other reasons).

-From an implementation perspective, Chromium keeps track of the SiteInstance of each RenderFrameHost, to determine which renderer process to use for the RenderFrameHost's documents.
+From an implementation perspective, GTx Browser keeps track of the SiteInstance of each RenderFrameHost, to determine which renderer process to use for the RenderFrameHost's documents.
 SiteInstances are also tracked for workers, such as ServiceWorker or SharedWorkerHost.